-As at 31 March 2018, the Group had held-to-maturity investments in the aggregate initial investment cost of approximately HK\$6.64 million (2017: approximately HK\$20.41 million), which consists of 2 corporate bonds (2017: 3).
-The amortised cost of the held-to-maturity investments as at 31 March 2018 was nil (2017: approximately HK\$5.08 million) as non-current assets and approximately HK\$6.61 million (2017: approximately HK\$15.24 million) as current assets.
-During the Year, the Group purchased a listed corporate bond, classified as a held-to-maturity investment, with an initial investment cost of approximately HK\$1.55 million via an investment bank by AdBeyond (Group) Limited, a wholly-owned subsidiary of the Company.
-Two listed corporate bond, with an initial investment cost of approximately HK\$10.12 million and HK\$5.19 million has been matured in October 2017 and March 2018, respectively.
-The Group intends to hold the held-to-maturity investments until their maturity.
-The details of held-to-maturity investments are set out in note 19 financial to the consolidated financial statements.
+As at 31 March 2018, the Group had held-to-maturity investments in the aggregate initial investment cost of approximately HK\$6.64 million, which consists of 2 corporate bonds.
+The amortised cost of the held-to-maturity investments as at 31 March 2018 was approximately HK\$6.61 million.
+The details of held-to-maturity investments are set out in note 19 to the consolidated financial statements.